Alfresco/acs-deployment/README.md

 * [Customizing your deployment](docs/customising-deployment.md)

 ## Production environments
+Alfresco provides tested Helm charts as a "deployment template" for customers who want to take advantage of the container orchestration benefits of Kubernetes.
+These Helm charts are undergoing continual development and improvement, and should not be used "as is" for your production environments, but should help you save time and effort deploying Alfresco Content Services for your organisation.
-The Helm charts in this repository provide a PostgreSQL database in a docker container and do not configure any logging.
+The Helm charts in this repository provide a PostgreSQL database in a Docker container and do not configure any logging.
 This design has been chosen so that they can be installed in a Kubernetes cluster without changes and are still flexible to be adopted to your actual environment.
 For your environment, you should use these charts as a starting point and modify them so that ACS integrates